 The blooming period occurs during late summer to early fall, and lasts about 1½ months.
 Each flower produces 4 sharply angled, dull brown seeds.
 The root system consists of a central taproot and rhizomes.
 The latter promote the spread of this plant vegetatively.

 Cultivation: The preference is full or partial sun, and moist to average conditions.
 Growth is best in rich loamy soil, but it can contain some gravel or clay.
 During droughts, the lower leaves may turn yellow and fall off the stem.
 Otherwise, the foliage has fewer problems than most mints.
 This plant is easy to grow if the site is not too dry.
 At moist sites, it sometimes spreads aggressively.

-Range & Habitat: Obedient Plant occurs occasionally in scattered counties throughout Illinois (see Distribution Map).
+Range & Habitat: The native Obedient Plant occurs occasionally in scattered counties throughout Illinois (see Distribution Map).
 It is less common in the western and southern portions of the state.
 Habitats include moist to mesic black soil prairies, thickets, openings in woodland areas and along woodland borders, moist meadows along rivers and borders of lakes, seeps, limestone glades, and open moist areas near railroads.

 Faunal Associations: Bumblebees are the most important pollinators of the flowers.
 Occasionally, other long-tongued bees and the Ruby-Throated Hummingbird may visit the flowers.
 These visitors seek nectar from the flowers.
 Like other members of the Mint family, the Obedient Plant is probably not a favored source of food for mammalian herbivores.

 Photographic Location: The photographs were taken at a prairie of Meadowbrook Park in Urbana, Illinois, and at the Loda Cemetery Prairie in Iroquois County, Illinois.